abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 ### 📝 Summary of the Artefact: My Personal Reflection
-In the frame of this workshop, the subject matter of AI evolution was discussed.
-Moreover, we have examined the five major domains in which AI can be applied, and participated in the discussions on whether AI-based tools can be considered a reliable source of information for academic work.
+In the context of this workshop, the subject matter of AI evolution was discussed.
+Moreover, we examined the five major domains in which AI can be applied and participated in discussions on whether AI-based tools can be considered a reliable source of information for academic work.
 The most astonishing thing I learned is that natural language processing predicts likely responses from patterns in the data, rather than actually comprehending language.

 ### 💡 Justification on Why I Chose the Artefact
-The following reflection illustrates my active participation in Workshop 2 and how I have grown my knowledge of AI over the theory.
+The following reflection illustrates my active participation in Workshop 2 and how I have grown my knowledge of AI beyond the theory.
 The talk about facial recognition and surveillance responsibility opened my eyes to the significance of accountability and ethics in AI.
 I realized AI can offer advantages, but can also bring some concerns in the areas of privacy, fairness, and abuse.
-Considering this discussion I was thinking of the issue from different angles, rather than just accepting the information about AI.
+Considering this discussion, I was thinking of the issue from different angles, rather than just accepting the information about AI.

 ---